Notary/gulp-localization/README.md

 gulp plugin for localization static pages using the template

-Plugin use Handlebars templates for localization your .html files
+Plugin using Handlebars templates for localization your .html files